NO. OF CREDITS:

 Assignment #3: NASA’s Climate for Kids-Tour of Big Questions

 Go through the entire guided tour of the big questions on NASA’s Climatekids site.
 Make notes as you go.
-In addition search online for global warming solutions.
-Then write about 500 words on what can be done to help mitigate climate change effects according to the NASA authors and other sources found (please cite sources and provide links).
+This site contains significantly less than it did in 2016.
+I will attach a few more resources to explore below.
+After you review the resources, write about 500 words on what can be done to help mitigate climate change effects according to the NASA authors and other sources found (please cite additional sources and provide links).